profsmith89/ctps/_sources/chap15.md

 We have edited our script-to-be-debugged, and we've seen its behavior has changed (i.e., it now raises our breakpoint exception).
 Our next task is to launch this edited script under the control of our debugger and have it catch the breakpoint exception.
 We know how to catch exceptions using a try-except-statement, but how do we start the execution of the edited script from within our debugger?

-It's actually quite simple.
+It's quite simple.
 Python includes a built-in function that allows you to execute a string as if it were a Python script.
 It's called `exec`, and we can experiment with it using the function strings from Chapter 14.

 ```{code-block} python
 ---